olegbelk0test/sw360_docusaurus_test/docs/transactions/game_transactions.md

 The operator can filter the table by every column.
 Click the **[+Add Filters]** button to select filters.

-The operator can search game transactions by Round ID &mdash; type or paste the needed value to the search bar and press **Enter**.
+The operator can search game transactions by Round ID&mdash;type or paste the needed value to the search bar and press **Enter**.

 Below, there is a Game Transaction Table that contains all the site game transactions sorted by descending *Finished Time* by default.